96-LB/RiftOfTheNecroManager/README.md

 > [!TIP]
 > You can find this folder by right clicking on the game in your Steam library and clicking 'Properties'.
 Then navigate to 'Installed Files' and click 'Browse'.

-4. Check that your mod is working by launching the game and opening the settings menu.
-You should see a new button labeled 'MODS'.
+4. Check that your mod is working by launching the game.
+You should see green text on the main menu which says "MODS ACTIVE" in the bottom right corner.

 ## Usage